wenkangjing/notes-launch-school/249/todoapp/readme.md

 Milestone 2: a Todo list with due dates and the ability to mark todos as complete
-- split data.todos to `todos` and `done`
+- x split data todos and done, using functions
-- . all completed tasks should be on the bottom of the todo list.
+- x all completed tasks should be on the bottom of the todo list.

 Milestone 3: sidebar